mrarsenal10/fifty-milions-dummy/README.md

 # Description
 ## fifty-milions-dummy

 This is repo running with NodeJS

 ## Setup

 **Requirement**:
+- mac or linux
 - node >= 16.19
 - docker >= 3.8
 - docker-compose: >= 1.29